 Instructions

-- For the casserole, pour the 2 tablespoons of olive oil into the bottom of a 9×13 casserole dish.
-Layer some potato slices on the bottom of the casserole dish, covering it and overlapping as you go.
-Sprinkle them with ⅛ teaspoon kosher salt and some pepper, and top them with ⅓ of the Gruyere, followed by ⅓ of the Pecorino, and finally the tomato slices with another ⅛ teaspoon kosher salt.
-(Add about 8-10 tomato slices per layer.)
+- For the casserole, pour the 2 tablespoons of olive oil into the bottom of a 9x13 rectangular casserole dish or a 9" one.
+Layer some potato slices on the bottom, overlapping them.
+Sprinkle them with ⅛ teaspoon kosher salt and some pepper, and top them with ⅓ of the Gruyere, followed by ⅓ of the Pecorino.
+Top with the tomato slices and another ⅛ teaspoon kosher salt.
 Repeat this process for a total of 3 layers.

-- Cover the top layer of tomatoes with the seasoned panko breadcrumbs, and drizzle them with a little extra virgin olive oil to ensure they're well-moistened so they brown instead of burn.
+- Cover the top layer of tomatoes with the seasoned Panko breadcrumbs, and drizzle them with a little extra virgin olive oil.